Our trust values

 You can view our patient information leaflets here

-You can also read about the work we do by looking on the website of the Society for Vascular Technology of Great Britain & Ireland (SVT)
+You can also read about the work we do by looking on the website of the College and Society for Clinical Vascular Science (CSVS).

 The X-ray departments at all of our hospitals provide a diagnostic service for the local population.